 7. Mount Baldy

 Southwest of Colorado Springs sits Mount Baldy to many residents due to its uncapped peak.
 The mountain overlooks one of the state’s largest natural lakes and provides a stunning view of the city.

-Although it’s one of Colorado’s more laidback trails, there’s still plenty of rocky peaks that, depending on the trail you take, will require some careful driving (and a little traction).
+Although it’s one of Colorado’s more laidback trails, there are still plenty of rocky peaks that, depending on the trail you take, will require some careful driving (and a little traction).
 There’s another Mount Baldy, aka Mount Craig west of Grand Lake, which does not allow motorized vehicles.

 8. Imogene Pass